orgua/shepherd_v2_planning/99_open_tasks.rst

         - -> input from kai: gold plated pins should be easier to handle
     - are there any future-extensions (sensors, actors) that would require a general purpose capelet-Port (SDR-Extension is not feasible for shepherd nodes)
         - there are still unused GPIO available, even a uart, but no SPI or I2C
+    - preferred casing choices: off-the-shelf case with custom front-plates or laser-cut-acrylic box?
+- questions regarding design-choices on shepherd v1.x
     - does target-cape benefit from routed v_in_SHT+/-? seems like a noise-source for the ADC
-    - prefered casing choices: off-the-shelf case with custom front-plates or laser-cut-acrylic box?
+    - what is the reason for the subtractor-bias / V_EMU_I
+    - wouldn't it be better to have the uni-dir level switcher on vdd-target -> gpios could go into undefined state, when level is low enough
 - Software
     - how dynamic do Nodes have to react on current environment (network access, gps attached)
         - i.e. system start → look for GPS and network → decide which role is used